Phuire-Research/Stratimux/Concept.md

 If my Own Work of Concepts gets in your way.
 Have fun!

 **Addendum (v0.3.2)**: The completion of Higher Order Conceptual Composition means that concepts are no longer bound by the limitations of traditional programming paradigms.
 They are universally composable building blocks that maintain their logical coherence at any level of complexity.
-This is the realization of true Logical Programming - where correctness emerges from composition rather than construction.
+This is the realization of true Logical Graph Programming - where correctness emerges from composition rather than construction.

 *It is interesting to note that there is no common symbol for concepts, but there is a concept for symbols.
 In Higher Order Conceptual Composition, symbols themselves become muxified concepts that can compose into new forms of meaning.*